xiaoyunyang/xiaoyunyang.github.io/content/post/startup/guide-deploying-mern-to-aws.md

 > modern DevOps practices demand the ability to quickly build servers and ship code to be run in different environments.
 Welcome to the world of containers: extremely lightweight, abstracted user space instances that can be easily launched on any compatible server and reliably provide a predictable experience.

-For our MERN app, the environmental configuration is our mongo database.
+For our MERN app, the environmental configuration is our Mongo database.

-A lot of tutorials I found show you how to create container for simple apps which do not depend on other images like mongo.
-The build definition provided by `Dockerfile` was not adequate in associating the app build with mongo.
-The app ends up failing upon initial launch due to failing to .
+A lot of tutorials I found show you how to create container for simple apps which do not depend on other images like Mongo.
+The build definition provided by **Dockerfile** was not adequate in associating the app build with Mongo.
+The app ends up failing upon initial launch due to failing to bind with Mongo.

 To dockerize our MERN app for running locally, we need to create two files: **Dockerfile** and **docker-compose.yml**.

-Dockerfile is required if you want to use Docker to containerize your app but docker-compose is optional but useful if you want to fire up a Docker container locally to use Mongodb.
+Dockerfile is required if you want to use Docker to containerize your app but docker-compose is optional but useful if you want to fire up a Docker container locally to use Mongo.

-Before when I run the server locally, I'd have to make sure to run `mongod` and `mongo` in the command line to fire up the  mongo daemon and mongo shell.
+Before when I run the server locally, I'd have to make sure to run `mongod` and `mongo` in the command line to fire up the  Mongo daemon and Mongo shell.

 But with containerization, I can create an image that includes the app and the mongodb image and driver mapping that the app depends on.